Lucite Purses - Popular Bags of the 1940s

 Born in 1876, Vionnet was a French fashion designer who got her training in London but returned to Paris to start her fashion house in 1912.
 After the First World War, she soon became one of the top French fashion designers of her time, up until the late 1930s.

-Her signature creations showed a woman’s natural silhouette, unlike earlier fashion styles that rather than flattering a woman’s body, distorted her shape.
+Her signature creations showed a woman’s natural silhouette, unlike earlier fashion styles that, rather than flattering a woman’s body, distorted her shape.

-Grecian style dresses – Popularly referred to as the "Queen of the bias cut" Vionnet is best-known today for her elegant Greek-style dresses (she was inspired by ancient Greek art) and for popularising the bias cut.
+Grecian style dresses – Popularly referred to as the "Queen of the bias cut" Vionnet is best known today for her elegant Greek-style dresses (she was inspired by ancient Greek art) and for popularising the bias cut.

-As an expert couturier, Madeleine Vionnet designed her dresses with the bias cut, aiming to create sleek, body-flattering, body-skimming apparel that eventually revolutionised women's fashion, thus careening her to the top of the fashion world and making her one of the most famous fashion designers of the 1920s and 1930s.
+As an expert couturier, Madeleine Vionnet designed her dresses with the bias cut, aiming to create sleek, body-flattering, body-skimming apparel that eventually revolutionised women's fashion, thus catapulting her to the top of the fashion world and making her one of the most famous fashion designers of the 1920s and 1930s.

 She is credited with inspiring several of today’s fashion designers with this unique design feature.